Yandex Cloud

 --instance-ids <server_ID>

-Where --instance-ids is the ID of the BareMetal server to link to the policy.
+Where --instance-ids is the ID of the BareMetal server being associated with the policy.

 Run the backup processRun the backup process

-To start creating a BareMetal server backup outside of the backup policy schedule:
+To start a BareMetal server backup outside the backup policy schedule:

 Management console